brainvisa/axon/sphinxdoc/user_doc/tutorial.rst

 See the slides of an introduction to BrainVISA: :axon:`BrainVISA Advanced Training - Introduction <intro_bv.pdf>`

 BrainVISA is available for free download here: http://brainvisa.info/downloadpage.html.
-Installation instructions: http://brainvisa.info/download.html#installation and the :axon:`BrainVISA manual <bv_man/en/html/index.html>`.
+Installation instructions: http://brainvisa.info/download.html#installation and the :axonman:`BrainVISA manual <axon_manual.html>`.

 In this tutorial, we will use demonstration data that are available for download here: ftp://ftp.cea.fr/pub/dsv/anatomist/data/demo_data.zip.